donejs/donejs/docs/guide.md

 ```

 steal-bundler will find all of the assets you reference in your CSS and copy them to the dist folder.
-By default StealTools sets the [bundlesPath] to `dist/bundles`, and steal-bundler will place images, for example, in `dist/images`.
+By default StealTools will set your [bundlesPath](http://stealjs.com/docs/System.bundlesPath.html) to `dist/bundles`, and steal-bundler will place images, for example, in `dist/images`.

 ### Deploy to a CDN